Mintable-Pte-Ltd/How-to-make-NFTs-by-Mintology.app/9_imx_integration.md

 ## What is IMX?

-Immutable X (IMX) is a layer-2 scaling solution for Ethereum, aimed at reducing the environmental impact of NFT transactions while ensuring instant trade confirmation, massive scalability, and no gas fees without compromising user custody.
-Integration with Immutable X can significantly enhance the user experience by making transactions faster and more cost-effective.
+Immutable X (IMX) is a layer-2 scaling solution for Ethereum, aimed at ensuring instant trade confirmation, massive scalability, and no gas fees without compromising user custody.
+Please check the official pages by [Immutable](https://www.immutable.com/) to understand the differences and implications of using this platform rather than Ethereum.

 ## How to use the API